|

 Over-stressing, and string-against-string forces are inherent in the

 game.
-They’re not entirely avoidable, but you can take steps to
+They’re not entirely avoidable, but you can take steps

 reduce their effects.
 Other types of breaks are due to racket defects